Last Updated: January 8, 2021

 We typically use or share your health and medical information in the following ways:

-We may use and disclose medical information about you to provide you with hearing test, hearing aid and related services.
+We may use and disclose medical information about you to provide you with hearing screening, hearing aid and related services.
 We may disclose medical information about you to audiologist, physicians, nurses, other health care providers and personnel who are providing or involved in providing health care to you.

 We may use and disclose medical information about you so that we or may bill and collect from you, an insurance company, or a third party for the services we provide.
 This may also include the disclosure of medical information to obtain prior authorization for treatment and procedures from your insurance plan.